Modern slavery statement

 – Being physically constrained or having a restriction placed on freedom of movement.

 The Ink Group is a global leader in the creation of travel media.
-Headquartered in London, with offices in the United States, Singapore and Brazil, the Ink Group creates bespoke media content for a number of the world’s major airlines and travel groups across inflight magazines, mobile devices and other digital, print and video media products.
+Headquartered in London, with offices in the United States, Singapore and Brazil, the Ink Group creates bespoke media content for a number of the world’s major airlines, US airports and travel groups across inflight magazines, mobile devices and other digital, print and video media products.
 In addition we sell advertising to the largest brands in the world today.